 Wherever you start your first 24 hours in Asheville, it’s a short drive south of the city to the Biltmore Estate.
 Built between 1889 and 1895, the 8,000-acre estate is one of Asheville’s must-see attractions.

-Start exploring the Biltmore Estate at its centrepiece Biltmore House.
+Start exploring the Biltmore Estate at its centerpiece Biltmore House.
 At 178,926 square feet, this Chateauseque-style mansion is the largest private house in the United States.
 Within its 250 rooms lie a multitude of precious historical artifacts and priceless works of art.

 On your tour of the Biltmore Estate, you can also meander its forest trails and blissful gardens.
 The gardens show off one of the most complete azalea collections in the USA.
 You’ll also spot a walled rose garden with over 250 rose varieties.